purs3lab/3clsp/docs/installation/checkedC.md

 ```sh
 export PATH=$PATH:the/path/you/got
 ```
+#### Caution
+{: .text-red-200}
 If you already have the normal legacy version of `clang` compiler installed on your system, the new checked version might interfere with its operation.
 This new version of `clang` is **backward-compatible**, i.e it works with checked and unchecked C code.
 So remove the old `clang` from your system and set the PATH to your new `clang` compiler using the steps above.
-{: .text-red-200}

 #### TARGETS
 {: .text-blue-100}